Game on for Blesma - Help Injured Veterans

 How do I run a charity stream?

-- Download our Game On for Blesma Victory pack to help smash your fundraising target!
+- To help raise awareness on your social channels, Twitch or YouTube, make sure to download our Game On for Blesma Victory pack to help smash your fundraising target!

-- You can choose how you game, or read below for ideas and inspiration… Whatever your plans, every penny you raise will support the work of Blesma, the limbless veterans.
-Raising money via gaming makes a massive difference!
+Whatever your plans, every penny you raise will support the work of Blesma, The Limbless Veterans.
+Raising money through gaming can make a massive difference!

 Ideas and inspiration for your charity stream